 - ever modest about his own gifts Heaney suggests here that he possesses a visionary dimension (all-seeing, all foreknowledge, future);repetition of ‘all’;

 - comparison (poem/ ploughshare) compare the ‘pen/ dig’ of his very first poem ‘Digging’;

-- the music of the poem: fourteen assonant strands are woven into the text;
+- the music of the poem: fifteen assonant strands are woven into the text;

 - Heaney places them grouped within specific areas to create internal

 - rhymes , or reprises them at intervals or threads them through the text: